Resources Recycling

 Water Recycling Measures

-We strive to implement the water resources management mechanism in the plant premises through innovative technologies to improve the efficiency of water resource usage and reduce the environmental risks of water shortage and water resource recycling.
-In 2023, the volume of purchased steam totaled 518,800 MT, and the recycled condensate of 518,800 MT (calculated from 100% of outsourced steam.)
+We strive to implement the water resources management mechanism in the plant premises through innovative technologies to improve the efficiency of water usage and reduce the environmental risks of water shortage and recycling.
+In 2024, the volume of procured steam totaled 540,500 MT, and the recycled condensate of 540,500 MT (calculated from 100% of outsourced steam.)
 The recycled condensate was mainly used as boiler water feeding and supply, with minor used as water supply for the cooling towers.

-Passed the inspection by the National Cheng Kung University Research and Development Foundation in 2023.
-The water recovery rate (excluding circulation volume in the cooling water tower) in 2022 reached 79.5%, and the water consumption fee was reduced by NTD 169,144.
+From 2022 to 2024, OUCC passed the water recovery rate inspection of the National Cheng Kung University Research and Development Foundation.
+The 2024 recovery rate (excluding circulating volume in the cooling water tower) reached 81.4%, and the water consumption fee was reduced by NT$160,862.

 Water Resources Management